 When you're trying to write on a schedule, things can quickly get tough because you're not always inspired and "in the flow" to write when you have to.
 How do I know that?
 If I'm being really honest with you, I actually had one while writing this article.
 I wanted to make it so perfect that I forgot about my identity.
 About why and how I write.
 Don't make the same mistake.
 Here are some ways to get rid of the writing block:

-- Write everyday (or according to your schedule).
-You won’t always feel inspired or find the right words to fill that blank page but, in order to succeed you need to make it a habit of writing, about whatever, whether you feel like it or not.
+- Write every day (or according to your schedule).
+You won't always feel inspired or find the right words to fill that blank page but, in order to succeed you need to make it a habit of writing, about whatever, whether you feel like it or not.
 My new goal is to write 300 words a day for an article or a project.
-Whether I consider it’s bullshit or not doesn’t matter.
-What matter is that I’m creating content and I’m improving my writing / fight the block skill.
+Whether I consider it's bullshit or not doesn't matter.
+What matters is that I'm creating content and I'm improving my writing / fight the block skill.

-- Don’t overthink it.
+- Don't overthink it.
 Easy to say, right?
-Yeah I know.
-Nevertheless, whenever you’re writing, it is important for you to remember that what matters the most on your blog is you and your personality.
+Yeah, I know.
+Nevertheless, whenever you're writing, it is important for you to remember that what matters the most about your blog is you and your personality.
 Your readers want to hear about you more than they want to read that perfect figure of speech at the 20th line of your post.
 So yeah, give the best of yourself but, please, stop trying to constantly reach for perfection.

 - Get inspired.
 In order to have things to say and beautiful ways to tell them it is important to stay inspired!
 So learn and stay immersed in the universe of your blog topic.
 Visit other blogs, use Pinterest, Instagram, Medium, the nature itself!
 There are so many ideas waiting for you to discover and explore!